OUR MINISTRIES

 Study Groups

 Every Wednesday @ 10 am, a study of lectionary readings for the following Sunday.
-Please note the Wednesday Text Study
+Please note that the Wednesday Text Study

 The Spiritual Renewal Reading group meets on the 1st and 3rd Tuesdays of every month @ 6:30 pm.

 The Book Club meets on the 4th Monday of each month @ 7 pm.
-(We will not be meeting the months of July & Aug) For information about location, please call the church office.

 Church School